How to Make a #DairyFree Coffee Milkshake and Old-Fashioned New York Egg Cream by Cleo Coyle

 OR

-You can also purchase a good quality
+You can also purchase a pre-made

-pre-made coffee syrup by
+coffee syrup by

 clicking here.